 ReasonExplanation

-Personal safetyRevealing too much personal information on the internet can put your safety at risk.
-Cyberstalkers may exploit this information to harass, threaten, or even cause physical harm to you
+Maintaining personal safetyRevealing too much personal information on the internet can put your safety at risk.
+Cyberstalkers may exploit this information to harass you, threaten you, or cause physical harm to you

-Protect assetsCybercriminals can target more than just your finances—with info found online, they can gain access to your digital assets, including photos, personal writings, or professional projects.
-Losing or having these assets held for ransom can be devastating, as they may be irreplaceable
+Protecting assetsCybercriminals can target more than just your finances.
+With info found online, they can gain access to your digital assets, including photos, personal writings, or professional projects.
+Losing these assets or having them held for ransom can be devastating, as they may be irreplaceable

 How To Protect Your Online Identity